idreamind/RocketBind/README.md

 EMIT( signal );
 ```

-signal - is an object, whit needed data. [type of "string", "object", "function", which returns "string" or "object"  ]
+signal - is an object, with needed data. [type of "string", "object", "function", which returns "string" or "object"  ]

 Step 1.
 Create slot.